dotnet/docs/docs/csharp/tuples.md

 ## Tuples as method return values

 One of the most common uses for Tuples is as a method return value.
-It may often be natural for a method to compute more than one value.
 Let's walk through one example.
 Consider this method that computes the standard deviation for a sequence of numbers:

 [!code-csharp[StandardDeviation](../../samples/snippets/csharp/tuples/tuples/statistics.cs#05_StandardDeviation "Compute Standard Deviation")]

 > [!NOTE]
 > These examples compute the uncorrected sample standard deviation.
-> The corrected sample standard deviation would formula would divide
+> The corrected sample standard deviation formula would divide
 > the sum of the squared differences from the mean by (N-1) instead
 > of N, as the `Average` extension method does.
 Consult a statistics
 > text for more details on the differences between these formulas